FACTBOX-Countries mandate COVID tests for China travellers | Business

 Malaysia will screen all inbound travellers for fever and test wastewater from aircraft arriving from China for COVID-19.
 TAIWAN

-Taiwan's Central Epidemic Command Centre said all passengers on direct flights from China, as well as by boat at two offshore islands, will have to take PCR tests upon arrival, starting on Jan.
-1. SOUTH KOREA
+Taiwan's Central Epidemic Command Centre this month began requiring all passengers coming from China to take PCR tests upon arrival.
+SOUTH KOREA

 South Korea will require travellers from China, Macau and Hong Kong to provide negative COVID test results before departure, health authorities said.
 MOROCCO